 In 2017 alone, 2,470 men will be diagnosed with breast cancer.
 "Men tend to ignore breast lumps because breast cancer isn't on their radar," Meyers says, warning that in men those cancers are also, “diagnosed much later."
 Don’t take any chances.
 If you find a lump, tell your doctor and have it checked.
 Early detection is key to successful treatment.

 Many types of cancer cause a bone-deep tiredness that never gets better, no matter how much rest you get.
 It’s different from the exhaustion you feel after a hectic week or a lot of activity.
 If fatigue is affecting your daily life, talk to your doctor.
-She can help you find the cause and let you know if there are ways to treat it.
+They can help you find the cause and let you know if there are ways to treat it.

 In nonsmokers, a nagging cough is usually not cancer.
 Most go away after 3 to 4 weeks.
 If yours doesn’t, and you’re short of breath or cough up blood, don't delay a visit to your doctor, especially if you smoke.
 A cough is the most common sign of lung cancer.
 Your doctor can test mucus from your lungs to see if you have an infection.
-He may also give you a chest X-ray to check for another problem.
+They may also give you a chest X-ray to check for another problem.

 Cancer doesn’t cause most aches and pains, but if you’re hurting for more than a month, don’t just grin and bear it.
 Ongoing pain can be a signal of many types of cancer, including bone or brain cancer, especially those that have spread, Lepor says.